Host Plant Suitability of Tuta absoluta Meyrick (Lepidoptera: Gelechiidae) on Four Plant Species

 The potential to exploit these diverse conditions and host plants describes the adaptability and resilience of T. absoluta as an invasive pest (Desneux et al., 2022; Pandey et al., 2023).
 This broad host range complicates management efforts and poses significant challenges to crop productivity.
 This emphasizes the significance of its efficient monitoring and management (Colmenárez et al., 2022; Vivekanandhan et al., 2024).

-This study was designed to evaluate the development and life span of T. absoluta from egg to adult on both cultivated and wild plants including potential hosts from the Solanaceae and Amaranthaceae.
+This study was designed to evaluate the development and life span of T. absoluta from egg to adult on both cultivated and wild plants, including potential hosts from the Solanaceae and Amaranthaceae.

 2. Materials and Methods